My EC2 Linux instance failed the instance status check due to over-utilization of its resources. How do I troubleshoot this?

 Out of memory error

-If the error "Out of memory: kill process" appears in the instance's system log, the instance's memory is exhausted.
-When the memory is exhausted, the kernel doesn’t have enough memory to run and other processes are killed to free memory.
+If the error "Out of memory: kill process" appears in the instance's system log, then the instance's memory is exhausted.
+When the memory is exhausted, the kernel doesn’t have enough memory to run and other processes are terminated to free memory.

 For more information on how to resolve out of memory (OOM) issues, see Out of memory:kill process.